shivannis/xandr-docs-public/xandr-docs/articles/bidders/deals-for-bidders.md

 ---
-title: Deals for Bidders
+title: Microsoft Bidders - Deals for Bidders
-description: The article explains the deals for bidders. ms.date : 10/28/2023
+description: The article explains the deals for bidders. ms.date: 10/28/2023
 ---

 # Deals for bidders

 Xandr offers the ability to bid on deals with our platform sellers.
 This page walks you through the bidding process.

+> [!TIP]
-A deal auction can be open or private, depending on how the seller defined the deal.
+> A deal auction can be open or private, depending on how the seller defined the deal.
 For information about how these different types of auctions work, see [Deal Auction Mechanics](deal-auction-mechanics.md).
 > [!NOTE]
 > The member cannot be changed after a deal has been created.